 Additional Educational Goals: Knowledge of communication theories and research; training in both quantitative and qualitative research design and analysis; experience with various methods for basic and applied communication research.

-Supervisory Committee and Program of Studies
+Supervisory Committee and Program of Study

 - By the midpoint of the second semester, the student must designate a major professor who has consented to serve in that capacity.
-The major professor will take over the advising duties of the provisional advisor, will be the student’s principal advisor in choosing members for the doctoral supervisory committee, and will assist the student in developing a preliminary program of studies.
+The major professor will take over the advising duties of the provisional advisor, will be the student's principal advisor in choosing members for the doctoral supervisory committee, and will assist the student in developing a preliminary program of study.
 Faculty members holding Graduate Faculty Status (GFS) with doctoral directing status are eligible to serve as major professors.

 - Prior to the preliminary examinations, every doctoral student is required to submit and have accepted three original scholarly papers or works to an appropriate journal and/or a state, regional, or national convention or festival (all work must be peer reviewed).

-- There is no school-wide foreign language requirement.
+- There is no School-wide foreign language requirement.

-- Supervisory committees in our school have been given great latitude in determining the nature and content of the preliminary exams.
+- Supervisory committees in our School have been given great latitude in determining the nature and content of the preliminary exams.
 The content covered on the exam is determined by the full committee.
 Typically, the outside member of the committee provides questions covering the cognate area of study.
 The nature of the exam is likewise determined by the supervisory committee.
-The committee is given an opportunity to further examine the student’s performance through the oral portion of the doctoral preliminary examination.
+The committee is given an opportunity to further examine the student's performance through the oral portion of the doctoral preliminary examination.
 The oral portion of the exam must occur between seven and fourteen calendar days following submission of the written portion to all committee members.

 - Successful completion of the doctoral preliminary examination must occur at least six months prior to the degree being granted.